Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 • A failure to consult human translators before publishing the live website

 5. Coca-Cola’s (Freudian?)
-Slip in New Zealand
+Slip in New Zealand and Marketing Failure in China

 Coca-Cola’s attempt to combine Māori, the New Zealand indigenous language, and English, resulted in a horrible misfire.
 The company inadvertently wrote “Hello, Death” in Te reo Māori, on a vending machine full of it’s products.
 Not the drink anyone wants!

-Coca Cola thought the use of “mate” was safe because of its use as a friendly term in English-speaking local cultures of the region.
+Coca-Cola thought the use of “mate” was safe because of its use as a friendly term in English-speaking local cultures of the region.
 But in Māori the word “mate” literally means death.

 What caused it: